Fungal DNA barcoding: Other genetic markers

 The cytochrome c oxidase subunit I (COI) gene outperforms ITS in DNA barcoding of Penicillium (Ascomycota) species, with species-specific barcodes for 66% of the investigated species versus 25% in the case of ITS.
 Furthermore, a part of the β-Tubulin A (BenA) gene exhibits a higher taxonomic resolution in distinguishing Penicillium species as compared to COI and ITS.
 In the closely related Aspergillus niger complex, however, COI is not variable enough for species discrimination.
 In Fusarium, COI exhibits paralogues in many cases, and homologous copies are not variable enough to distinguish species.

 COI also performs poorly in the identification of basidiomycote rusts of the order Pucciniales due to the presence of introns.
 Even when the obstacle of introns is overcome, ITS and the LSU rRNA (28S) outperform COI as DNA barcode marker.
 In the subdivision Agaricomycotina, PCR amplification success was poor for COI, even with multiple primer combinations.
 Successfully sequenced COI samples also included introns and possible paralogous copies, as reported for Fusarium.
 Agaricus bisporus was found to contain up to 19 introns, making the COI gene of this species the longest recorded, with 29,902 nucleotides.
-Apart from the substantial troubles of sequencing COI, COI and ITS generally perform equally well in distinguishing basidiomycote mushrooms.Topoisomerase I (TOP1) was investigated as additional DNA barcode candidate by Lewis et al. (2011) based on proteome data, with the developed universal primer pair being subsequently tested on actual samples by Stielow et al. (2015).
+Apart from the substantial troubles of sequencing COI, COI and ITS generally perform equally well in distinguishing basidiomycete mushrooms.

+Topoisomerase I (TOP1) was investigated as additional DNA barcode candidate by Lewis et al. (2011) based on proteome data, with the developed universal primer pair being subsequently tested on actual samples by Stielow et al. (2015).
 The forward primer TOP1_501-F with the sequence 5'-TGTAAAACGACGGCCAGT-ACGAT-ACTGCCAAGGTTTTCCGTACHTACAACGC-3' (where the first section marks the universal M13 forward primer tail, the second part consisting of ACGAT a spacer, and the third part the actual primer) and reverse the primer TOP1_501-R with 5'-CAGGAAACAGCTATGA-CCCAGTCCTCGTCAACWGACTTRATRGCCCA-3' (the first section marking the universal M13 reverse primer tail, the second part the actual TOP1 reverse primer) amplify a fragment of approximately 800 base pairs.

 TOP1 was found to be a promising DNA barcode candidate marker for ascomycetes, where it can distinguish species in Fusarium and Penicillium – genera, in which the primary ITS barcode performs poorly.
 However, poor amplification success with the TOP1 universal primers is observed in early-diverging fungal lineages and basidiomycetes except Pucciniomycotina (where ITS PCR success is poor).